 I have proposed that North Korea's development as an advanced state will occur in three stages.
-In stage 1, North Korea will be unable to make a turn toward democracy as it sticks to its Songun lines.
+In stage 1, North Korea will fail in making a transition toward democracy and advancement if it sticks to Military-First policy.
 In stage 2, the advance of the enlightened Suryong will pave the way for partial reform and opening.
-Stage 3 is set for the demise of Suryong governance and the victory of the reformists over the conservatives.
-With the development of innovation-friendly individuals, society, institutions, and the state, North Korea's competitiveness as a whole will rise and Pyongyang will draw nearer to the goal of advancement. ■
+Stage 3 is set for the demise of the Yuil system and the victory of the reformists over the conservatives.
+With the development of innovation-friendly individuals, society, institutions, and state, North Korea's competitiveness as a whole will rise and Pyongyang will draw nearer to the goal of advancement.